python/cpython/Doc/library/urllib2.rst

 .. note::
-   The :mod:`urllib2` module has been split across several modules in Python 3.0 named :mod:`urllib.request` and :mod:`urllib.error`.
+   The :mod:`urllib2` module has been split across several modules in Python 3 named :mod:`urllib.request` and :mod:`urllib.error`.
-   The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+   The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 The :mod:`urllib2` module defines functions and classes which help in opening